kinoubenkyou/code-bebop/content/2018-12-15-install_and_using_virtualenv.md

 # What is Virtualenv

-Virtualenv is a tool for switching your Python development environment.
-For instance, if you have both versions 2.6 and 2.7 of Python installed, only one of them is put as the `python` executable (the one you call when using command `python` on shell).
-If you want to switch to the other version, you can replace the binary in your `PATH`.
-Doing this is not very convenient, so virtualenv is created to quickly change your `PATH` instead, pointing to another excutable.
+Virtualenv is a tool for switching Python development environment.
+For instance, both versions 2.6 and 2.7 of Python are installed, only one of them is put as Python executable (the one called when using command `python` on shell).
+To switch ther version, the binary in `PATH` can be replaced.
+Doing this is not very convenient, so virtualenv is created to quickly change `PATH` instead, pointing to another excutable.

 The tool also does the same for other Python packages, so it ends up creating whole development environments separated from each others.